Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Simulation study and conditional image generation

 \section{Simulation study and conditional image generation}

-We first test the dependence of the accuracy of TDS on the number of particles in synthetic settings with tractable exact conditionals in \Cref{subsec:exp-toy}. \Cref{subsec:exp-mnist} compares TDS to alternative approaches on MNIST class-conditional generation and inpainting experiment in \Cref{sec:supp_results}.
-Additional details for all are included in \Cref{sec:supp_results}.
+We first test the dependence of the accuracy of TDS on the number of particles in synthetic settings with tractable exact conditionals in \Cref{subsec:exp-toy}. \Cref{subsec:exp-mnist} compares TDS to alternative approaches on class-conditional image generation, and an image inpainting experiment is included in \Cref{supp:subsubsec:mnist-inpainting}.
+See \Cref{sec:supp_results} for all additional details.